 Passive Grease Traps and Interceptors

 Standard grease traps or passive grease traps store fat, oil, grease, (FOG) and food solids for months on end.
 The rotting by-product is brown grease.
 Brown grease that collects in grease traps is too contaminated for recycling.
 The brown grease that bypasses the grease trap restricts the sanitary sewers fuctionality.
 Restaurant grease builds up, constrict the flow with grease blockages and inevitably the sewers overflow.

 Remarkably, passive grease trap technology has not changed in the last century.
 The grease trap interceptor was patented by Nathaniel Whiting of California in the late 1800’s.
 Design codes for grease traps allow for an average efficiency of only 85% (grease interceptors - 60%) for a grease trap to be considered adequate.
 The enforcement of grease trap bylaws by municipalities is rapidly increasing.
-Passive Grease traps / interceptors are a large factor in the contamination of our sewers, lakes, rivers, water, and land.
+Passive Grease traps / interceptors are a large factor in the contamination of our sewers, and natural waterways.

 When passive grease traps and grease interceptors are not maintained monthly, 40-60% of the restaurant grease bypasses the interceptor.
 The brown grease flows directly into the sanitary sewer.
 Grease traps at full capacity discharge 100% of the grease to the sanitary sewer.
 Unmaintained grease traps have no environmental benefit.
 Many Grease Trap Ordinances request that a standard grease trap or grease interceptors be emptied when 25% full of brown grease, but how can you tell?
 Passive grease traps and interceptors have no visual method of determining brown grease capacity.
 Many municipalities are requiring grease interceptor pumping every 30 days.
 The grease pumping expenses add up in a hurry.